 |A. Business Acumen

 Noting the similarities and differences between the Challenge Exam syllabus and the 3-part CIA exam syllabus could be useful to your preparations.

 As mentioned, the window of time in which to apply and sit for the CIA Challenge Exam is not long.
-However, you likely already know some of the exam material so that you can work within the condensed timeline.
+However, you likely already know some of the exam material, so you can work within the condensed timeline.

 If your application is not approved, you will not receive a refund of your fees.